transformerlab/transformerlab-docs/resources/2025-03-11-multimodal.md

 {/* truncate */}

-In order to run and interact with multimodal models using Transformer Lab, you must first [download a model from the Model Zoo](../tutorial/3-models.md) or [import your own model](import.md).
+In order to run and interact with multimodal models using Transformer Lab, you must first download a model from Model Zoo or import your own model.
 We currently only support models under the [LlavaForConditionalGeneration](https://huggingface.co/docs/transformers/en/model_doc/llava#transformers.LlavaForConditionalGeneration) architecture.

 # Choosing a Plugin/Inference Engine